Shredded Brussels Sprouts Salad is a crispy, crunchy, healthy, gluten free salad recipe that's full of fresh fall flavors!

 - Using a very sharp knife, thinly shred brussels sprouts while holding onto the core end then discard cores and add shredded sprouts to a large bowl with dried cranberries, chopped pecans, gorgonzola cheese, and chopped pears.
 Set aside.

 - Heat extra virgin olive oil in a large skillet over medium-high heat.
-Add half the shallots then fry until light golden brown (NOT dark brown) 2-3 minutes, stirring occasionally.
+Add half the shallots then fry until light golden brown (NOT dark brown) 2-3 minutes, stirring frequently.
 Scoop onto a paper towel-lined plate to drain then repeat with remaining shallots.
 Sprinkle with salt then let cool slightly.

 - Add ingredients for Maple Balsamic Vinaigrette together in a jar then shake to combine.
 Pour over salad then toss to coat.
 Add fried shallots then toss to combine, and then serve.